Politics of Hesse

 The politics of Hesse takes place within a framework of a federal parliamentary representative democratic republic, where the Federal Government of Germany exercises sovereign rights with certain powers reserved to the states of Germany including Hesse.
 The state has a multi-party system where, as in most other states of former Western Germany and the federal level, the three main parties are the centre-right Christian Democratic Union (CDU), the far-right Alternative for Germany (AfD), and the centre-left Social Democratic Party of Germany (SPD).

+The Christian Democratic Union (CDU) has been the largest party in every election since the 1995 Hessian state election.

 Governments of Hesse

 The governments and ministers-President (Ministerpräsidenten) of the People's State of Hesse during the time of the Weimar Republic were: